66 Chromatic & Sweeping Exercises!

 Chromatic & sweeping basics – Step 1

-These six chromatic and sweeping exercises are played in the beginner course, where they are also modified.
+These six chromatic & sweeping exercises are played in the beginner course, where they are also modified.

 Speed basics – Step 2

 Let’s be honest, we all want to play fast!
-These twelve exercises will certainly improve your accuracy.
+These twelve exercises will certainly improve your accuracy by focusing on speed basics.

 Speed is simply a side effect of accuracy so start slowly and aim for perfection.
 You can move on when you stop making mistakes.